wchesley/The-Notebook/School/Business Finance/Finance Notes.md

 	- **AA** Bonds rated AA also qualify as high quality debt obligations.
 Their capacity to pay principal and interest is very strong; in the majority of instances, they differ from AAA issues only by a small degree.
 	- **A** Bonds rated A have a strong capacity to pay principal and interest, although they are somewhate more susceptible to the adverse effects of changes in circumstances and economic conditions
 	- **BBB** Bonds rated BBB are regarded as having an adequate capacity to pay principal and interest. whereas they normally exhibit adequate protection parameters, adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity to pay principal and interest for bonds in this catagory than for bonds in the A catagory
-	- ** BB B CCC CC ** => Bonds rated BB, B, CCC, or CC are regarded, on balance, as predomiinantly speculative with respect to the issuer's capacity to pay interest and repay principal in accordance with the terms of obligation.
+	- **BB B CCC CC** => Bonds rated BB, B, CCC, or CC are regarded, on balance, as predomiinantly speculative with respect to the issuer's capacity to pay interest and repay principal in accordance with the terms of obligation.
 BB indicates the lowest degree of speculation, and CC is the highest.
 Although such bonds will likely have some quality and protective characteristics, they are outweighted by large uncertainties or major risk exposures to adverse conditions.
-	- ** C** This rating is reserved for bonds that are paying 0 interest.
+	- **C** This rating is reserved for bonds that are paying 0 interest.
 	- **D** Bonds rated D are in default; and payment of principal and/or interest is in arrears.

----

 ## Defining Value
 - Value is defined differently depending on it's context.
 For us, in finance, value is the present value of future cash flows expected to be received from an investment, discounted at the investor's required rate of return.